naryzach/PhD-Research/README.md

 * ESM3 Gen: Codes that use ESM3 to make predictions about new possible binders
 * FASTA Mode: Codes used to manipulate FASTA files
 * Local: Folder in .gitignore that holds code outputs

+`credentials.ini` is used to store passwords for some codes